 With Cinco de Mayo just a couple days away, my mind has been on all things Mexican food.
-When it comes to Mexican desserts, Tres Leches takes the cake. ?
+When it comes to Mexican desserts, Tres Leches takes the cake!
 Seriously though, tres leches is without a doubt one of the best Mexican desserts that I’ve ever had.
-Imagine: a dense cake soaked with sweet, sweet milk and then topped with sweet cream.
+Think: a dense cake soaked with sweet, sweet milk and then topped with sweet cream.
 Does it get any better?

 Yes, yes it does.